7 Module 6: Art in East Asia

 image

 Sword forging.
-(Photo by Rama, under Public Domain)
+(Photo by Rama, believed to be under public domain in the U.S.)

 The appreciation of the fittings (koshiarae) and blades involves aesthetics similar to those in appreciating Zen styles of pottery, painting, and calligraphy.
 In terms of appreciating a hand-forged blade, several points are considered.
 These include the overall shape and proportion of the blade, the presence or absence of a signature on the tang (the metal part of the handle that is usually hidden from view by a wooden, silk wrapped handle).
 Other aspects of the tang include the apparent age and texture of the rust (which gives clues about the age and should never be disturbed or removed) and the pattern of file marks.
 One also tries to determine if the peg-hole that attaches the wooden part of the handle is punched or drilled—the difference being an indicator of age (the punching technique tends to be older).
 The blade itself has many features that indicate age, origin, and aesthetic value.
 The sword guards, or tsuba, come in many styles and are appreciated on their own merits and in harmony with the blade and other fittings.
 It is interesting that sword collectors outside Japan also use Japanese terms to describe the aspects of the traditional swords and their aesthetic aspects—making sword appreciation a good way to learn a highly specialized vocabulary of Japanese words.

 Short court sword blade c.
 1450 from Bizen, Honshu island, Japan.
 Note the undulating hamon temper line.
-(Photo courtesy of The Trustees of the British Museum, licensed under CC BY 4.0)
+(Photo courtesy of The Trustees of the British Museum, licensed under CC BY-NC-SA 4.0)

 image